Will Tupou: Background

 Tupou was born in Auckland, New Zealand.
+His brother is professional rugby union player Semisi Tupou.

 Early days

 A Brisbane Souths junior, Tupou began his career with the Brisbane Broncos in the Toyota Cup before switching to the North Queensland Cowboys for the 2010 NRL season.
 After playing three strong performances in the Toyota Cup.
 He attended Brisbane State High School during his senior years.

 Career

 In round 4 of the National Rugby League 2010 he made his debut for the North Queensland Cowboys.
 On 24 July 2010 he scored a magnificent try to win the cowboys game over the Newcastle Knights in extra time.

 Tupou joined the Western Force for the Super Rugby 2012 season.